 11.3 Notifications and reports made under regulation 35 and NMS 25

 Inspectors must regularly review notifications and reports under regulation 35 and NMS 25.
 This is important activity.
 Inspectors must focus on both the content and quality of the reports to ensure that there is effective monitoring of the agency and that these activities support improvement in the experiences and progress of children.

 Information from any of these sources may lead to:

-- the rescheduling of inspections based on either identified concerns within reports and/or notifications or based on a failure to submit reports or notifications
+- the rescheduling of inspections, based on either identified concerns within reports and/or notifications, or a failure to submit reports or notifications

 - lines of enquiry for the next inspection - emerging lines of enquiry must be noted in the inspection database and inform pre-inspection planning

 Registered persons (providers and managers) must notify Ofsted without delay about specific events and incidents as set out in regulation 36 of the Fostering services (England) regulations 2011.
 Schedule 7 lists the specific events.

 Online forms and further guidance about notifications are available.
 Providers should always seek advice from their link inspector about individual cases if they are uncertain how to proceed.